 The bill would prohibit doctors from providing best-practice medical care to transgender and nonbinary youth

-February 28, 2023 — The Trevor Project, the world’s leading suicide prevention organization for lesbian, gay, bisexual, transgender, queer & questioning (LGBTQ) young people, opposes the consideration of HB2177, which would ban doctors from providing best-practice medical care to transgender and nonbinary youth, by the Oklahoma House of Representatives.
+February 8, 2023 — The Trevor Project, the leading suicide prevention organization for LGBTQ young people, condemned the passage of SB99 by the Senate, which would ban doctors from providing best-practice medical care to transgender and nonbinary youth.

-The Trevor Project’s 2022 U.S. National Survey on LGBTQ Youth Mental Health by State found that 55% of transgender and nonbinary youth in Oklahoma seriously considered attempting suicide in the past year, and 20% attempted suicide.
+The Trevor Project’s 2022 U.S. National Survey on LGBTQ Youth Mental Health by State found that 55% of LGBTQ youth in Montana seriously considered suicide in the past year, and 13% made an attempt.
 At a national level, The Trevor Project’s data has found that 71% of transgender and nonbinary youth reported that they have experienced discrimination based on their gender identity, and those who have reported significantly higher rates of attempting suicide in the past year compared to those who have not.

 However, research has also consistently found that transgender medical care, is associated with positive mental health outcomes including showing promise for reducing suicide risk.
 A 2021 peer-reviewed study by The Trevor Project, the first large-scale study of more than 9,000 youth who received gender-affirming hormone therapy (GAHT), found that GAHT was significantly related to lower rates of depression, suicidal thoughts, and suicide attempts among transgender and nonbinary youth.
 Specifically for young people under age 18, receiving GAHT was associated with nearly 40% lower odds of recent depression and of a past-year suicide attempt.